A strong and understanding sexual harassment lawyer can help win your case

 - deny you a promotion

 If your employer illegally retaliates against you, you may be entitled to get your job or regular hours back, plus your lost pay and benefits.
 If you were denied a promotion, you may be entitled to the job and/or the increased pay or benefits you would have received for the job.

-For a comprehensive review of your case and your rights, speak with an experienced sexual harassment lawyer at Kitay Law Offices.
+For a comprehensive review of your case and your rights, speak with a lawyer at Kitay Law Offices.
 We are ready to listen and help.
 Call us at 888-KITAYLAW or contact us online for a free consultation.

 Who is responsible to pay for sexual harassment at work?

 If you are sexually harassed at work, Title VII allows you to sue only your employer.
 Under Title VII, you cannot sue the individual harassers personally.
 Nor can you sue any individual employee of your employer.